sourcegraph/about/handbook/ops/bizops/onboarding.md

 ### Get to know fellow teammates

 - Schedule 1:1s with teammates to start getting to know who you'll be working with!
 The [org chart](../../../company/team/org_chart.md) is a good place to start with this.
+- Begin joining relevant weekly team meetings wherever possible.
+For example, if you will be working closely with our commercial teams (e.g. Sales, Marketing, Customer Engineering), join our weekly Customer Ops sync, the company pipeline review, and more.
+Your manager will help you identify and get invites to the right list of meetings.

 ## Weeks 2 and 3

 - Your manager and you will work together to find good onboarding projects that combine your areas of interest with real problems we need to solve.
-These projects should the following elements:
+These projects should include the following elements:
     - Familiarize you with our tech stack (HubSpot/Salesforce for customer ops roles and BigQuery/Looker for product ops roles)
     - Reinforce our product's value propositions
     - Include collaboration with another team to start building familiarity with how other teams operate